Soheab/vacefron.py/README.md

 This wrapper is made by Soheab_#6240, contact me on discord for anything related to this wrapper.

-You can join my Discord [server here](https://discord.gg/yCzcfju) or Vacefron's [server here](https://discord.gg/TtR32WT) to report any bugs or suggestions.
+You can join my Discord [server here](https://discord.gg/yCzcfju) or VAC Efron's [server here](https://discord.gg/TtR32WT) to report any bugs or suggestions.